Working for Attain

-The Strategy & Commissioning Development team is all about supporting our clients to become high performing commissioning organisations, who have the necessary tools and skills at their disposal to implement transformational changes to the delivery of healthcare services.
+The Strategy Team is all about supporting our customers to become high performing organisations, who have the necessary tools and skills at their disposal to implement transformational changes to the delivery of care services.

-The nature of the work we do will give you the opportunity to work alongside local leaders of the NHS – helping them to identify their commissioning objectives and shape delivery strategies in order to improve health outcomes for their local communities.
+The nature of the work we do will give you the opportunity to work alongside local leaders of the NHS and social care – helping them to identify their objectives and shape delivery strategies in order to improve outcomes for their local communities.